Neidley/Neidley.github.io/_posts/2018-02-02-my-experience-with-bloc.md

 layout: post
 title: My Experience with Bloc
 ---
 My experience with Bloc began April 10th, 2016.
 I can hardly believe the vast amounts of skills I've learned during that time.
-In about 2 and a half months I have almost completed my Frontend Programming foundations which has helped me acquire a solid foundation using the following skills and creating projects:
+In 9 months I have learned frontend and backend fundamentals and made numerous projects and deployed them.

 * HTML
 * CSS